St. Stephen's Episcopal Church (Philadelphia)

 St. Stephen's Episcopal Church is a historic parish of the Episcopal Diocese of Pennsylvania, founded in 1823 in Philadelphia, Pennsylvania and located at 19 South Tenth Street, on the corner of Tenth Street and Ludlow Street.
 St. Stephen's was designed by William Strickland in the Gothic Revival style.
 It is the oldest extant building in Philadelphia in this style and was designed by an architect-engineer best known for Greek Revival buildings, though, like his mentor Benjamin Latrobe, he produced buildings in other "picturesque" styles as well.
 St. Stephen's first service was held on February 27, 1823.
 On June 4, 1979, it was added to the National Register of Historic Places.
 On May 28, 1957, it was designated a historic landmark by the Philadelphia Historical Commission.

+The church reported 21 members in 2018 and zero members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $7,863, down from $125,634 in 2021.
+Average Sunday attendance (ASA) in 2023 was five persons, down from a reported 10 from 2015 to 2019.